NunesSe/google-homepage/README.md

-Reconstruct google homepage using HTML and CSS.
+Reconstructing google homepage using HTML and CSS as a project of the odin project.